patrick-kidger/equinox/docs/api/transformations.md

 These offer an alternate (easier to use) API for JAX transformations.

 For example, JAX uses `jax.jit(..., static_argnums=...)` to manually indicate which arguments should be treated dynamically/statically.
 Meanwhile `equinox.filter_jit` automatically treats all JAX/NumPy arrays dynamically, and everything else statically.
-Moreover, this is done at the level of individual PyTree leaves, so that unlike `jax.jit`, one argment can have both dynamic (array-valued) and static leaves.
+Moreover, this is done at the level of individual PyTree leaves, so that unlike `jax.jit`, one argument can have both dynamic (array-valued) and static leaves.

 Most users find that this is a simpler API when working with complicated PyTrees, such as are produced when using Equinox modules.
 But you can also still use Equinox with normal `jax.jit` etc. if you so prefer.